Overview of Medical Requirements

 Hearing |

-There should be no hearing loss in either ear, when tested separately, of more than 20 dB (HL) at any of the frequences 500, 1,000 and 2,000 Hz, or of more than 35 dB (HL) at 3,000 Hz. |
+No hearing loss greater than 20 dB (HL) in either ear at frequencies of 500, 1,000, and 2,000 Hz.
+No hearing loss greater than 35 dB (HL) at 3,000 Hz. |

 Vision |